-- Reorganize your work space and remove some clutter
+- Reorganize your workspace and declutter

 - Meditate or practice deep breathing techniques